www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/compatibility-portability-and-adaptability/2025-02-25-t59-port-shell-project-to-java-and-the-network-worker.md

            * [ ] `--auto-configure-cpu-architecture-explicitly`
            * [ ] `.config/net.splitcells.network.worker/execute.podman.flags`
            * [ ] Create Dockerfile.
-           * [ ] Create and execute script.
            * [ ] Create unit tests for the Java based Network worker execution.
+           * [ ] Synchronize Playwright version in POM and Dockerfile.
+    * [ ] Make it possible to switch between Java and Python version via environment variable, when calling this commands as project commands from a shell.
+        * [ ] Make WorkerExecutionMain working.
         * [ ] Try to get the deployment to the live server working via a Java based Network worker execution.
-    * [ ] Make it possible to switch between Java and Python version via environment variable, when calling this commands as project commands from a shell.
     * [ ] Deploy live distro via Java version.
     * [ ] Remove the Python code, when the migration worked for the live distro.
 * [ ] Port `net.splitcells.shell` related projects to Java/Maven.